Chia-Hsing/E-Commerce/README.md

 -   Use [Redux](https://redux.js.org/) for global state management. .
 -   Use [redux-thunk](https://github.com/reduxjs/redux-thunk) as a middleware for Redux side effects logic.
 -   Use [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) for navigating between components and managing routes.
--   Use [axios](https://www.npmjs.com/package/axios) to send requests and fench data from server side.
+-   Use [axios](https://www.npmjs.com/package/axios) to send requests and fetch data from the server-side.
 -   Use [SASS](https://sass-lang.com/) to make CSS code much more manageable.

 ## Back-End